You are here

 Published Date

-Austin King, a concessions employee, had set out for a seven-day trip to Eagle Peak and back.
-While he called friends and family from the mountain's summit on Tuesday, he hasn't been heard from since then.
-At 11,372 feet, Eagle Peak is the highest point in the national park.
+King, a concessions employee, set out for a seven-day trip to Eagle Peak and back.
+While he called friends and family from the mountain's summit on Tuesday (September 17), he hasn't been heard from since then.
+At 11,372 feet (3,466 m), Eagle Peak is the highest point in the national park.

-The search-and-rescue operation, involving teams from Yellowstone and Grand Teton national parks and Park County and Teton County in Wyoming, was focused in the vicinity of Eagle Peak, the Eagle Pass Mountain Creek Trail, and the Eagle Creek Trailhead in Shoshone National Forest.
+The SAR operation, involving teams from Yellowstone and Grand Teton national parks and Park County and Teton County in Wyoming, was focused in the vicinity of Eagle Peak, the Eagle Pass Mountain Creek Trail, and the Eagle Creek Trailhead in Shoshone National Forest.
+On Thursday, September 26, two helicopters, one belonging to Yellowstone National Park and the other to Teton County, Wyoming, searched extensively throughout the area.
+To date, 96 personnel, two helicopters, a search dog team, ground teams with spotting scopes, and a drone have looked for King in this high-elevation, expansive and hazardous area.
+Teams will continue to search from the peak to about 8,000 feet (2,438 m) in various drainages and ridgetops surrounding the peak.

 King was described as standing 6 feet tall, weighing 160 pounds, with brown hair and hazel eyes.
 He was wearing glasses and might have been wearing a black sweatshirt and gray pants, a Sunday evening release from Yellowstone said.